Last updated: October 9th, 2023

 Allbirds Discounts & Coupons

 So, do Allbirds Tree Dashers ever go on sale?
 In fact, they do!
-Right now the Dashers are on sale for $99, down from their usual $125.
+Sometimes Dashers are on sale for $99, down from their usual $135.

 As a general rule of thumb, Allbirds doesn’t offer regular sales or discounts on their products, not even for major holidays.

-However, sometimes these random sales (like the Dashers currently being on sale) happen every once in a while.
+However, sometimes random sales happen every once in a while.

-They offered a Cyber Monday sale in 2021, but it’s unclear if that will happen again in future years.
+They offered a Cyber Monday sale in 2021 and 2022, but it’s unclear if that will happen again in future years.